UltimateForm/mordhauMigrantTitles/README.md

 1. this hasn't been stress tested
    1. I tested on a small server with 20-30 ppl
    2. most of my testing has been on personal local server with bots

+## FAQs
+- How does the first title holder gets selected? (as in when there's no current holder)
+  - first killer dectected while title is vacant gets awarded the title
+- What happens when current title holder leaves server?
+  - title is made vacant, conditions regarding vacant titles apply